OpenPrinting/cups-filters/README.md

 ## INTRODUCTION

 CUPS is a standards-based, open-source printing system used by Apple's Mac OS® and other UNIX®-like operating systems, especially also Linux.
 CUPS uses the Internet Printing Protocol ("IPP") and provides System V and Berkeley command-line interfaces, a web interface, and a C API to manage printers and print jobs.

-This package contains backends, filters, and other software that was once part of the core CUPS distribution, but during the time when CUPS was developed at Apple, Apple stopped maintining these parts as they were not needed by Mac OS.
+This package contains backends, filters, and other software that was once part of the core CUPS distribution, but during the time when CUPS was developed at Apple, Apple stopped maintaining these parts as they were not needed by Mac OS.

-In addition it contains more filters and software developed independently of Apple, especially filters for the PDF-centric printing workflow introduced by OpenPrinting and a daemon to browse broadcasts of remote CUPS printers and IPP printers to make them available locally.
+In addition it contains more filters and software developed independently of Apple, especially filters for the PDF-centric printing workflow introduced by OpenPrinting.

 Since CUPS 1.6.0 cups-filters is required for using printer drivers (and also driverless printing) with CUPS under Linux.
 This version of cups-filters is only for CUPS 2.2.2 or newer.
 Please use the cups-filters 1.x line for older CUPS versions.

+CUPS 3.x has a vastly changed architecture (what we call the New Architecture for printing) being all-IPP, only supporting driverless IPP printers and no PPD files and classic CUPS drivers any more.
+It will not use external filters any more and so will not need this package.
+This package retro-fits the filter functions of libcupsfilters and libppd to CUPS 2.x.

-For compiling and using this package CUPS (2.2.2 or newer), libqpdf (10.3.2 or newer), libjpeg, libpng, libtiff, freetype, fontconfig, liblcms (liblcms2 recommended), libavahi-common, libavahi-client, libdbus, and glib are needed.
-It is highly recommended, especially if non-PDF printers are used, to have at least one of Ghostscript (preferred), Poppler, or MuPDF.
+For compiling and using this package CUPS (2.2.2 or newer), libcupsfilters 2.x, and libppd are needed.
+It is highly recommended, especially if non-PDF printers are used, to have at least one of Ghostscript (preferred), Poppler, or MuPDF installed.

 It also needs gcc (C compiler), automake, autoconf, autopoint, and libtool.
 On Debian, Ubuntu, and distributions derived from them you could also install the "build-essential" package to auto-install most of these packages.

 If Ghostscript is used (via the "gsto..." or the "universal" CUPS filters), Ghostscript 10.00.0 is required (10.01.0 is highly